dkovacs24/ReviOS_faq/Discord_compatible_version.md

 **Can I use Windows Update?**
 > Not recommended, because it will disable tweaks and reinstall bloatware.
-> But you can install update with the help of this guide: https://www.revi.cc/revios/workspace/updating
+> But you can install updates with the help of this guide: https://www.revi.cc/revios/workspace/updating
 <:blank:934095223045374033>

+**Can I use the Reset this PC feature?**
+> Not recommended, because it will disable tweaks and reinstall bloatware.
+> We recommend to reinstall ReviOS.
+Don not forget to backup your data.
+> <:blank:934095223045374033>

 **Which version can I use Faceit? / Faceit is not working**
 > Only works on `21H2` and `21.12` version.